dhondta/python-tinyscript/docs/pages/enhancements.md

 - `setLoggingLevel`: sets a logging level to every logger matching the given patterns.
 - `unsetLogger` / `unsetLoggers`: unsets respectively one or multiple loggers (removing them from the root `logging` dictionary).
 - `InterceptionHandler`: handler that intercepts the last log record.
+- `RelativeTimeColoredFormatter`: custom formatter for handling relative log times.
+- `Std2Logger`: instantiates a file-like object to write to a logger instance.

 -----